Daughters of India: Art and Identity

 Date: September 2008

-Most of our limited knowledge of South Asia is focused upon cities and royal cultures, yet close to 80% of the population of India still lives in villages.
-This first and, as yet, only general survey of the peoples and cultures of rural India is written in a very intimate and approachable manner.
-The text is enriched by 200 black and white and 100 color photographs.
-It is, unfortunately, out of print.
+Most of our limited knowledge of South Asia focuses upon cities and royal cultures, yet close to 80% of the population of India still lives in villages.
+Author Stephen Huyler composed this first and, as yet, only general survey of the peoples and cultures of rural India in a very intimate and approachable manner.
+He introduces the reader to many of the social, religious, cultural, technological, and creative aspects that collectively define the villages of India and then systematically surveys twelve of its states, depicting its diversity region by region.
+As part of his unique approach, Huyler has compiled a history of the rural areas of India to understand its evolution and complexity better.
+200 black and white and 100 color photographs enrich his text.

 Date: September 1994